 One of my client’s is a strict vegan, which products an I use on her?

-- Roller cartridges – True Blue, Gold, Eucalyptus & Cherry
+- Roller Cartridges – True Blue, Gold, Eucalyptus, Amethyst, Amber, & Cherry.

 Which of your waxes would you recommend for eyebrows and the upper lip?

-We recommend our Outback Opal peelable for all facial waxing.
-It is strip free, hypoallergenic, and perfect for ultra-sensitive skin.
+Opal Peelable is strip free, hypoallergenic, and perfect for ultra-sensitive skin.